roliboy/icarus/README.md

 - Automatically sets timezone based on ip geolocation
 - Removed PXE mkinitcpio hooks
 - Removed PXE boot entries
-- Increased COW space (2GB on UEFI)
+- Increased COW space size to 2GB on both BIOS and UEFI
 - Pacman keyring is populated with archstrike keys at boot
 - Zsh has been replaced with fish
 - Removed choose-mirror.service systemd unit which allowed selecting a pacman mirror from the kernel parametes